 The

-of the Early Archaic St. Charles Cluster, according to Noel D. Justice
+point of the Early Archaic St. Charles Cluster, according to Noel D.

-(1987) of Indiana University.
-Some of the salient characteristics of the
+Justice (1987) of Indiana University.
+Some of the salient

 The

-Cluster dovetail point.
-It exhibits the marked edge bevelling and edge
+Charles Cluster dovetail point.
+It exhibits the marked edge bevelling

 In

-are not well documented.
-Three possible examples (the three specimens on
+points, are not well documented.
+Three possible examples (the three

-the right of this photograph), were found in the late nineteenth D.H.
-Price
+specimens on the right of this photograph), were found in the late

-describe any points of this type during his survey of Southern Ontario
+points of this type during his survey of Southern Ontario Pre-Ceramic

 Late